jistr/inlunch/README.md

 Start up
 --------

 * Clone this repo *to your workstation*.
-Inlunch talk to hosts remotely using ssh.
+Inlunch talks to hosts remotely using ssh.

   ```bash